pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-11/chapter-6b.md

 In this case, the state would be no long er a monarchy, but a kind of republic, though not a free government.
 But, a s the person, intrusted with the executive power, cannot abuse it without b ad counsellors, and such as hate the laws as ministers, though the laws pro tect them, as subjects these men may be examined and punished= an advantage which this government has over that of Gnidus, where the law allowed of no such thing as calling the Amymones* to a n account, even after their administrationE280A0; and therefore the people could never obtain  any satisfaction for the injuries done them.

-Though, in general, the judiciary power  ought not to be united with any part of the legislative, yet Edition= current; Page= [208] this is lia ble to three exceptions, founded on the particular interest of the party ac cused.
+Though, in general, the judiciary power  ought not to be united with any part of the legislative, yet this is liable to 3 exceptions, founded on the particular interest of the party ac cused.

-The great are always obnoxious to popular envy; and, were they to be judged by the people, they might be in danger  from their judges, and would moreover be deprived of the privilege, which t he meanest subject is possessed of in a free state, of being tried by his p eers.
-The nobility, for this reason, ought not to be cited before the ordin ary courts of judicature, but before that part of the legislature which is  composed of their own body.
+The great are always obnoxious to popular envy.
+Were they to be judged by the people, they might be in danger from their judges.

+They would moreover be deprived of the privilege, which t he meanest subject is possessed of in a free state, of being tried by his p eers.

+This is why the nobility should not be cited before the ordinary courts of judicature, but before that part of the legislature which is  composed of their own body.

-It is possible that the law, which is cl ear-sighted in one sense, and blind in another, might, in some cases, be to o severe.
-But, as we have already observed, the national judges are no more than the mouth that pronounces the words of the law, mere passive beings,  incapable of moderating either its force or rigour.
-That part, therefore, o f the legislative body, which we have just now observed to be a necessary t ribunal on another occasion, is also a necessary tribunal in this= it belon gs to its supreme authority to moderate the law in favour of the law itself , by mitigating the sentence.
+The law might be clear-sighted in one sense, and blind in another.

+In some cases, it might be too severe.

+But the national judges are no more than the mouth that pronounces the words of the law, mere passive beings,  incapable of moderating either its force or rigour.

+That part, therefore, of the legislative body which is a necessary tribunal on another occasion, is also a necessary tribunal in this: it belongs to its supreme authority to moderate the law in favour of the law itself , by mitigating the sentence.

-It might also happen, that a subject, in trusted with the administration of public affairs, may infringe the rights  of the people, and be guilty of crimes which the ordinary magistrates eithe r could not, or would not, punish.
+It might also happen, that a subject, in trusted with the administration of public affairs, may infringe the rights  of the people, and be guilty of crimes which the ordinary magistrates either could not, or would not, punish.
 But, in general, the legislative power c annot try causes; and much less can it try this particular case, where it r epresents the party aggrieved, which is the people.

 It can only, therefore, impeach.
 But before what court shall it bring its impeachment?
-Must it go  and demean itself before the ordinary tribunals, which are its inferiors, a nd, being composed moreover of men who are chosen from the people as well a s itself, will naturally Edit ion= current; Page= [209] be swayed by the authority of so powerful an a ccuser?
+Must it go  and demean itself before the ordinary tribunals, which are its inferiors, a nd, being composed moreover of men who are chosen from the people as well a s itself, will naturally be swayed by the authority of so powerful an a ccuser?
 No= in order to preserve the dignity of the people and the security of the subject, the legislative part which represents the people must brin g in its charge before the legislative part which represents the nobility,  who have neither the same interests nor the same passions.

 Here is an advantage which this governme nt has over most of the ancient republics where this abuse prevailed, that  the people were at the same time both judge and accuser.